MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 9. Hologram

-You will then need to replace the animation number you want to use by type number 6 found in two places in the WildShape macro:
+Then you need to replace the type number 6 by the animation number you want to use.
+Can be found in two places in the WildShape macro:

 ```javascript